david-prv/visitor.js/README.md

-# tracking.js
+# visitor.js
-simple self-hosting tracker library in javascript
+simple self-hosting visitor tracking library in javascript

 ## Installation
 1. Upload files to your server